Read about our update schedules here.

 Introduction

-To prevent and detect compliance violations, it’s important to be proactive.
-Taking a reactive stance to regulations and standards can create trust issues with your customers — especially if changes are only the result of customer requests or complaints.
+Proactive measures are essential for preventing and detecting compliance violations.
+A reactive approach to regulations and standards can erode customer trust, particularly if changes only occur in response to customer requests or complaints.
 Such complaints can damage your organization’s brand and reputation, and can lead to revenue losses.

-Legal adherence entails following the mandates set out by regional laws and industry regulations.
-Once your organization’s legal team (or a third-party auditor) has determined the specific compliance requirements for your organization, your responsibility as an architect is to familiarize yourself with these requirements and proactively flag any potential compliance issues as early as possible during design to reduce the risk of fines and lawsuits.
+Adhering to legal mandates involves following regional laws and industry regulations.
+As an architect, once your organization’s legal team or a third-party auditor has determined the specific compliance requirements, your responsibility is to understand these requirements and proactively identify and flag potential compliance issues early in the design process to reduce the risk of fines and lawsuits.

 You can improve legal adherence in your Salesforce solutions through data privacy and localization.